maubanel/UE5-CPP-Overview/errors/README.md

 ![](../images/line2.png)

 ##### `Step 5.`\|`CPPOVR`| :small_orange_diamond:
 To have a working project we need a `main() { //code here }` function.
-We will add a `cout()` to stream text to the buffer.
+We will add a `cout` object to stream text to the console.
 In Unreal we will mostly be using c style printing like we did in the last page.
 But lets go back to printing with `cout`.

 ![alt_text](images/mainFunction.png)